annieapp/annie/docs/api.md

 Note that `COUNT` will be an integer, but is a string just so docs will show the code block.
 As for the `"last-join"` element, it will tell you of the most *recent* join request.

+### Visual Endpoint

+If you want that data in a more visually appealing format, you can simply use the `/stats?key=PUBLIC_ANNIE_KEY&private=PRIVATE_ANNIE_KEY` endpoint.

+It will render the JSON data in a box layout.